mjn298/exparse/README.md

 NVM is a good way to manage different Node versions.

 Once cloning/downloading the source code, perform `npm install` in both the `client` and `server` directories.
+If there are issues with the install, delete the "package-lock.json" files in `client` and `server`.

 ##Operation
 After `npm install`, perform `npm start` in both the client and server directories.